alexbird-hunterindustries/blog/_posts/2023/11/2023-11-08-harry-potter-splits-the-monolith.md

 ### Half-doing new ideas

-In software development, we sometimes we respond to new ideas just like Harry did with the suggestion "jump onto the desk" -- we end up trying the new thing, but also resisting it, and the results are underwhelming.
+In software development, we sometimes respond to new ideas just like Harry did with the suggestion "jump onto the desk" -- we end up trying the new thing, but also resisting it, and the results are underwhelming.
 Ron Jeffries, one of the signatories of the [Agile Manifesto](https://agilemanifesto.org/), writes